 Visit some animals

-Take kids to see lots of different animals such as fallow deer, a llama, donkeys, goats and a variety of birds such as ducks, geese, peacocks, pheasants, chickens and turkeys at Mitchell Lions Park.
+Take the kids to see a variety of animals, including fallow deer, a llama, donkeys, goats, and a range of birds such as ducks, geese, peacocks, pheasants, chickens, and turkeys, at Mitchell Lions Park.

 12. Middlesex County